-What should be considered when choosing a laboratory stove?
+What should be considered when choosing a laboratory ovens ?

-The laboratory stoves are specially designed with an internal stainless steel chamber, with which they ensure that they can control temperatures that can range from room temperature to 300 ° C.
+The laboratory ovens are specially designed with an internal stainless steel chamber, with which they ensure that they can control temperatures that can range from room temperature to 300 ° C.

 - They can be obtained in different sizes to carry out different industrial processes.

 - They are completely made of stainless steel, thus guaranteeing their durability.